Best Camping Mattresses and Pads of 2017

 Analysis and Test Results

 We mentioned these mattresses are huge.
 Indeed, we tested only the XL versions of the leading manufacturers' highest end mattresses, because if we're looking for luxury, why would we choose anything less?
-The mattresses we tested are generally around 77 inches long by 30 inches wide for a single (6.5 feet by 2.5 feet).
+The mattresses we tested are around 77 inches long by 30 inches wide for a single (6.5 feet by 2.5 feet).
 Inflated, they range from three to eight inches thick.
 With their giant size also comes a relatively high weight.
 While the lightest mattress tested was around three pounds, the heaviest were pushing 10.
-It is obvious that nothing was spared to make these mattresses as comfortable and rejuvenating as can be.
+It's evident that nothing was spared to make these mattresses as comfortable and rejuvenating as can be.

 If a mattress isn't comfortable, why would you even consider using or buying it?
 With this question in mind, we rated comfort as the most important metric in our tests, weighting it 40 percent overall.
 Comfort is a subjective thing; some people like a very firm sleeping surface, while others want a fluffy down pillow top to rest on.
 With this in mind, we made sure that it was possible to adjust the firmness of every mattress, and it was, although a couple of them were difficult to inflate full enough that they felt very firm.
-Besides simply sleeping on them for a night and then deciding whether it felt comfortable or not, we also thought about whether each mattress felt good lying on the back and the sides, whether they held their air all night or deflated a bit with time, and whether there was ever any chance of pressuring through to the ground (there wasn't).
+Besides simply sleeping on them for a night and then deciding whether it felt comfortable or not, we also thought about whether each mattress felt good lying on the back and the sides.
+We evaluated whether they held their air all night or deflated a bit with time, and whether there was ever any chance of pressuring through to the ground (there wasn't).

 To test for comfort, we used each product while car camping, either in the back of a van, truck, or in a tent, and also loaned them out to as many different testers as we could find.
 We also had house guests sleep on them inside on the floor of the living room, to get more opinions on which mattress is truly the most comfortable.
-Lastly, we lined all of the mattresses up side-by-side and spent an afternoon rolling around from mattress to mattress, closely comparing the merits and detractions of each so as to make sure we got the decisions correct.
+Lastly, we lined all of the mattresses up side-by-side and spent an afternoon rolling around from mattress to mattress, carefully comparing the merits and detractions of each so as to make sure we got the decisions correct.

 Ease of Use

 We considered ease of use to be the second most important metric behind comfort, and weighted it 20 percent of the products' final score.
-Who wants to wrestle with deflating and packing up a huge mattress when all you want to do is get out of camp and go have fun?
+Who wants to wrestle with deflating and packing up a huge mattress when all you want to do is get out of camp and have fun?
 Likewise, nobody wants to spend an hour manually blowing up a giant mattress with the power of their lungs — that is not an easy task!
 So ease of use is meant to rate how easy it is to set up the mat, get it inflated, and then deflate it and stow it away again in the morning.
-To test this metric, we simply used each of these mattresses a number of times in different situations, and then again set them all up at the same time, one after the other, to more closely analyze the nuances between each one.
+To test this metric, we simply used each of these mattresses some times in different situations, and then again set them all up at the same time, one after the other, to more carefully analyze the nuances between each one.

 With a goose down or synthetic insulated sleeping bag around you, warmth should not be any concern.
 But what about underneath you, where your body weight crushes out the heat-trapping loft needed to keep you snuggly warm?
 Although easily overlooked, the thermal properties of your sleeping pad play a large part in how warm, or cold, you will be sleeping out in the wilderness.
 Not convinced?
-Try sleeping outside with eight inches of un-insulated 40 degree air under your body and see how it feels.
+Try sleeping outside with eight inches of un-insulated 40-degree air under your body and see how it feels.
 For this review, we did, and it was cold!

 The truth is, we didn't realize just how important the insulating properties of our sleeping pad was until two particular early fall nights camping in near freezing temperatures at high altitudes.
 The first night we slept on an un-insulated inflatable air bed, and despite being cocooned in 800-fill goose down, we were awake and cold all night long.
 The next night we shifted beds and chose a mattress with an R-value of 6, and boy did it make a difference!
 We slept like a dream that night, and understood by morning the difference that insulation can make.
 With this experience in mind, we assigned warmth as 20 percent of a product's final score.